MicrosoftDocs/customer-insights/ci-docs/export-linkedin-ads.md

 1. In the **Data matching** section, for contact targeting, select at least one field that represents a customer's email address, Apple Ad ID, Google Ad ID, Google User ID, or first and last name.
 If you choose company targeting, select at least one field that represents a company name, email domain, LinkedIn page URL, Stock symbol, or Website.

 1. Optionally, add fields to further define your export.
+Select **Add attribute** to map these fields.

 1. Select the segments you want to export.
 The matched audiences in LinkedIn Campaign Manager will automatically be created with the name of the segments that you selected to export.
 Each segment will result in a separate matched audience.